kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>Technically, Python, Java and .NET aren't "back end languages", they just interact with the back end more than JavaScript does.
 Maybe the term "front end" now means "anything that doesn't require building an SQL database."</p>

 <p>I dunno: maybe the listings of Python, Java and .NET in these skill sets were typos.
-But they were there so it's something to keep in mind as you build your skillset...especially when discussing Python.</p>
+But they were there so it's something to keep in mind as you build your skillset...especially regarding Python.</p>

 <p>A quick aside: I predicted that back end-level Node would be a required skill set in my 2017 article.
-I didn't see many Node server jobs in 2022, but I did take a coding test where I had to load JSON into a Node back end and fetch it with React.</p>
+I didn't see many Node server jobs in 2022, but a makeup manufacturer did take a coding test where I had to load JSON into a Node back end and fetch it with React.</p>

 <p>So learning some Node stuff may be worth your time.
 Creating a consumable REST API using Node on your own is good practice.</p>
 </li>

 <li class="post__list-item">
 <h3><b>The line dividing front end web developer jobs and DevOps jobs is getting really REALLY small</b></h3>
 <p>As mentioned above, knowing how to manage cloud-based services is a desirable skill set.
-This is because DevOps, the rapid but safe deployment of code, is as common as Git commits in the web dev world.</p>
+This is because DevOps, the process of rapidly deploying code and code changes, is now as common as Git commits.</p>

 <p>Knowing how to configure an automated build/deployment process using things like <a href="https://aws.amazon.com/">AWS</a>, <a href="https://azure.microsoft.com/en-us/">Azure</a>, <a href="https://www.docker.com/">Docker</a>, <a href="https://kubernetes.io/">Kubernetes</a>, etc. is rapidly becoming a required skill for FE devs.
 Currently, I only have better-than-basic knowledge of this stuff, which probably prevented my moving forward for a few interviews.</p>